Futuramuchi/EcologyMap/README.md

 # EcologyMap
-Solution of the case "Interactive map of environmental monitoring"
+Solution for the case "Interactive map of environmental monitoring"